azavea/franklin/deployment/aws-copilot/README.md

 ## Before you start

 At the root of this directory, if you want to take down the previously deployed Franklin API and DB to start a clean deploy:
+1. Ensure that `AWS_PROFILE` environment variable is set: i.e. `export AWS_PROFILE=franklin`
-1. Run `copilot app delete franklin`.
+2. Run `copilot app delete franklin`.
-2. Answer `Y` if it asks you to confirm the deletion.
+3. Answer `Y` if it asks you to confirm the deletion.
-3. After the command is finished, delete the `./copilot` directory.
+4. After the command is finished, delete the `./copilot` directory.

 ## If you make changes to configurations in the addons or the manifest after first deploy